 The majority of the Group's activities are conducted in US Dollars.
 The primary foreign exchange risk arises from the fluctuating value of the Group's Euro denominated expenses as a result of the movement in the exchange rate between the US Dollar and the Euro.
 Arising from this, where considered necessary, the Group pursues a treasury policy which aims to sell US Dollars forward to match a portion of its uncovered Euro expenses at exchange rates lower than budgeted exchange rates.
 These forward contracts are primarily cashflow hedging instruments whose objective is to cover a portion of these Euro forecasted transactions.
 Forward contracts normally have maturities of less than one year after the balance sheet date.
-The forward contracts in place at December 31, 2011 have a maturity of less than one year after the balance sheet date.
+There were no forward contracts in place as at December 31, 2012.

-The Group had foreign currency denominated cash balances equivalent to US\$413,000 at December 31, 2011 (2010: US\$215,000).
+The Group had foreign currency denominated cash balances equivalent to US\$1,316,000 at December 31, 2012 (2011: US\$413,000).

 The Group states its forward exchange contracts at fair value in the balance sheet.
 The Group classifies its forward exchange contracts as hedging forecasted transactions and thus accounts for them as cash flow hedges.
-During 2011 and 2010, changes in the fair value of these contracts were recognized in equity and then in the case of contracts which were exercised during 2011 and 2010, the cumulative gain or losses were transferred to the statement of operations.
+During 2012 and 2011, changes in the fair value of these contracts were recognized in equity and then in the case of contracts which were exercised during 2012 and 2011, the cumulative gain or losses were transferred to the statement of operations.

-At December 31, 2011 the fair value of the forward exchange contract in place amounted to a liability of US\$7,000 (2010: US\$NIL).
+There were no forward exchange contracts in place at December 31, 2012.
+The fair value of the forward exchange contract in place at December 31, 2011 amounted to a liability of US\$7,000.